1

 #FFFFFF

 Wastewater treatment facilities participating in the CDPHE Wastewater Surveillance Program submit two samples per week.
 A statistical time series model is used to determine the trend of SARS-CoV-2 viral concentrations for each individual facility for the date each sample is collected.
-We review these trends and classify the trend category for utilities each week.
-The count of utilities is listed next to each trend category, which is determined based on the criteria described within each expandable section.
+We review these trends and determine their trend category each week based on the following criteria:

 A steady increase means the viral concentrations of the two most recent samples reflect a statistically significant increase relative to earlier samples from that facility.